Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

     ![](../images/az-900-14.png)

 > **Congratulations** on completing the task!
 Now, it is time to validate it.
 Here are the steps:
-> - Hit the **Validate** button for the corresponding task.
+> - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read through the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
 We are available 24/7 to help.